Airbnb pricing in Big Bear Lake.

 Does restay see snow conditions or just bookings?

-The agent reads pacing + comp moves + demand events — not weather.
-But snow conditions move the demand stack, and when comp inventory clears or rates jump in response, the agent's recommendation moves with them inside one 6-hour cycle.
+The agent reads pacing + comp moves — not weather.
+But snow conditions move the demand stack, and when comp inventory clears or rates jump in response, the agent's recommendation moves with them inside one audit cycle.

 What if my Big Bear cabin has the same comp set as a Mammoth listing?